CSzzs/Language_Translator_with_GPT4o-mini/README.md

 ## Configuration

 The application requires an OpenAI API key to function.
 This key is stored in `config.json` and loaded by the application at runtime.
-For security reasons, do not commit your actual API key to the repository.

 Example `config.json`:
 ```json